ncagle/DNS-over-HTTPS/push-access-guidelines.md

 Using all you've learned above, let's say you want to commit PR 239 which you did not author.
 First name it as local branch pr_239, then check out a temporary branch from that and rebase on upstream/master.
 ~~~
-# First sure your index is clean.
+# First make sure your index is clean.
 git diff-index --quiet --cached HEAD || echo "WARNING: INDEX ISN'T CLEAN"

 C=239;git fetch upstream refs/pull/$C/head:pr_$C